Bus Information Strategy 2019-24 - Have Your Say.

 The West Yorkshire Combined Authority (WYCA) is looking at how to provide information about bus services in a way that best meets people’s requirements and they would really like to know your views.

 WYCA is a group of leading councillors and officers from West Yorkshire councils, plus York, that works in conjunction with bus companies and subsidises some services – will focus on delivering information via digital means, such as on mobile devices.

 It also intends to phase out offering real-time information via text message and slimmed down on printed timetables, although cheaper-to-produce timetables will still be made available to people who want them.

-WYCA says its new Bus Information Strategy reflects the increasing preference of the county’s passengers for using online bus service information, which was presented to the Combined Authority's Transport Committee in March 2019 can be viewed here
+WYCA says its draft Bus Information Strategy 2019 - 24, reflects the increasing preference of the county’s passengers for using online bus service information, which was presented to the Combined Authority's Transport Committee in March 2019 can be viewed here

 During the last 12 months almost two million people have used its website more than 5.85 million times and downloaded 3.2 million bus timetables.